 Use SMART Goals For Resource Evaluation

 The best goals will present a challenge to an organization, requiring people, processes and tools to perform at their best in order to succeed.
-SMART goals should not be easy to reach but should push teams to stretch and grow their skills and capabilities, while highlighting outdated or ineffective processes and tools so they may be optimized for better productivity.
+The goals you create should not be overly difficult, but should stretch and grow your teams skills and capabilities.
+This will help highlight outdated or ineffective processes and tools so they may be optimized for better productivity.
 Shining a light on resources and performance will help leaders uncover opportunities for improvement, investment, and reward.

-SMART goals can be an effective part of evaluating the current resources available and determining opportunities for improvement.
+This process is an effective part of evaluating the current resources available and determining opportunities for improvement.
+Here are some ideas for questions to ask yourself during your goal-planning process:

-• Are the right people in the right roles with the right training doing the right things?
+Does our business have the right people in the right roles, with the right training doing the right things?

-The value of analyzing the successes and failures of ambitious SMART goals can include identifying opportunities for resource optimization as well as strengths and weaknesses in systems and processes, uncovering the need for business transformation, better training, or gaps in leadership.
-Well developed SMART goals can serve as effective performance standards to get the best from people, processes and tools.
+The value of analyzing the successes and failures of ambitious goals can include identifying opportunities for resource optimization as well as strengths and weaknesses in systems and processes, uncovering the need for business transformation, better training, or gaps in leadership.
+Well developed plans can serve as a blueprint and benchmark for effective performance standards to get the best from people, processes and tools.

 Individual performance reviews are a necessary (and sometimes even frustrating) leadership challenge.
 This is, in large part, due to a lack of clear expectations of job performance, a lack of quantitative success metrics and a lack of alignment between individual performance and team or company goals.
-Using the SMART Goal framework at each level of the organization, from company goals to department goals to team goals to individual goals provides clarity, direction, and motivation for employees to succeed.
+Using this framework at each level of your organization, from company goals to department goals to team goals to individual goals provides clarity, direction, and motivation for employees to succeed.

 SMART goals enable leaders to align team member activities with big picture company goals.